 - Ken Rodgers - Minnesota Department of Transportation

 - Kim Luchsinger - Minnesota Housing and Finance Authority

 - Femina Ajayi-Hackworth - Minnesota Management and Budget (originally from the Minnesota Department of Corrections)

-- Alan Parnes - Commission of Deaf, DeafBlind & Hard of Hearing Minnesotans' Employment Task Force
+- Alan Parnes - Minnesota Commission of the Deaf, DeafBlind & Hard of Hearing (MNCDHH) Employment Task Force

 - Colleen Wieck - Minnesota Governor's Council on Developmental Disabilities